gruvix/CRUD-Clubs/README.md

 ![User teams page overview](user_overview.png)

 This project serves as a playground for exploring web development concepts.
-It started with basic Express/Handlebars structure, but to practice full-stack skills, i introduced React and WebPack for the frontend, NestJs for the backend, and Typescript in both ends.
+It started with basic Express/Handlebars structure with Cypress for UX/UI testing, but to practice full-stack skills, i introduced React and WebPack for the frontend, but then went for the next level and brought NestJs for the backend, NextJs for the frontend, and Typescript for both and lastly i added Jest to expand test coverage.
-I'm currently enhancing modularity with NestJs and hexagonal architecture on the backend Future plans include transitioning to NextJs and expanding test coverage with Jest

 ## Expanded Description of Key Features: <a name="team-management"></a>